Click to see the Thai Proverb of the Day!

 The museum is located in the Saphan Kwai (Buffalo Bridge) district, on Pathon Yothin Road.
 There is a small Post Office between Soi 3 and Soi 5.
 Get out of your taxi, bus or skytrain there.
 While facing the Post Office, on the right hand side of it there is a small path to the museum.
 If I remember it well, you will find a sign at the beginning of that path).
 If you can't find it, ask for the Museum inside the Post Office.

-The Museum of Forensic Medicine
+of Forensic Medicine

 I call this a "hidden" attraction, because it is not widely known by tourists.
 It is located on the grounds of Siriraj Hospital and can be reached easily by -for instance- the Express Boat.
 Get out at the Siriraj Hospital Pier and ask one of the nurses, or other personnel walking on the grounds, for the Museum, or -better still- for See-Uey, because that is the main attraction of the museum.